 - FAQs about Florida red tide

-- Red tide vs. red drift algae: What's the difference?
+- One common question: Red tide vs. red drift algae: What's the difference?

 Reducing harmful impacts from Florida red tide: The Mote-FWC/FWRI Cooperative Red Tide Program